Reliable Legal Service & Representation for Clients Across Houston & Austin

 Our skilled legal team at Nossa Law Firm understands that immigration matters can be complex and frustrating.
 With ridiculously long waiting periods and an overwhelming amount of documentation, it is easy for people to lose hope when they attempt to navigate the immigration system without the guidance of an experienced and knowledgeable attorney.

-That is why each of our skilled legal professionals is committed to providing comprehensive, client oriented legal representation to individuals and families who need help navigating each phase of the immigration process.
+That is why each of our skilled legal professionals is committed to providing comprehensive, client-oriented legal representation to individuals and families who need help navigating each phase of the immigration process.
 We are renowned for our accessibility, honesty, and straightforwardness.
-You can count on us to deliver the qualified legal guidance you need in your corner to pursue each of your unique immigration goals.
+You can count on our Austin permanent citizenship lawyers to deliver the qualified legal guidance you need in your corner to pursue each of your unique immigration goals.
+When you need the best immigration lawyer near you, you can depend on our Texas law firm.

 - Document Review: When you choose our firm, we will closely review all of your immigration documents, provide a detailed analysis, outline any potential issues, and answer any legal questions you might have.
 We're here to help!

-- Parole In Place: This applies to children, spouses, and parents of current or former service members in the Armed Forces, Selected Reserve, or the Ready Reserve.
+- Parole In Place: Parole in place applies to children, spouses, and parents of current or former service members in the Armed Forces, Selected Reserve, or the Ready Reserve.
 Speak to us today to learn more.

 - National Interest Waivers: These waivers are usually granted to those who have exceptional ability and whose employment in the United States would greatly benefit the nation.
 Set up a consultation to determine if your skills qualify.